Test Catalog

 No activity

 CYP2C19 drug metabolism is dependent on the specific genotype detected and also on the number and type of drugs administered to the patient.
-Phenotyping is derived from the Pharmacogene Variation Consortium website(1), the Clinical Pharmacogenetics Implementation Consortium website(2), published guidelines(3-8), and an exhaustive review of the CYP2C19 literature(9-10).
-Individuals without a detectable CYP2C19 variant will have the predicted phenotype of an extensive drug metabolizer and are designated as CYP2C19*1/*1.
+Phenotyping is derived from the Pharmacogene Variation Consortium website,(1) the Clinical Pharmacogenetics Implementation Consortium website,(2) published guidelines,(3-8) and an exhaustive review of the CYP2C19 literature.(9-10) Individuals without a detectable CYP2C19 variant are designated as CYP2C19*1/*1 with a corresponding normal metabolizer (historically referred to as "extensive metabolizer") predicted phenotype.
 If an individual is homozygous or compound heterozygous for alleles with no activity, the individual is predicted to be a poor metabolizer.
 If an individual is heterozygous for an allele with no activity, the individual is predicted to be an intermediate metabolizer.
-Individuals with the CYP2C19*17 allele (in the absence of any inactive or decreased activity alleles) may have enhanced metabolism of drugs.
+Individuals with the CYP2C19*17 allele (in the absence of any inactive or decreased activity alleles) may have enhanced metabolism of drugs (ie, rapid or ultrarapid metabolizer).
 In some cases, a range of potential phenotypes may be given, depending on the combination of alleles identified.

-Patients who are poor metabolizers may benefit from dose alteration or selection of a comparable drug that is not primarily metabolized by CYP2C19.
+Patients with altered CYP2C19 metabolism may benefit from dose alteration or selection of a comparable drug that is not primarily metabolized by CYP2C19.
 It is important to interpret the results of testing in the context of other coadministered drugs.

 Reference Values